 Research in Neuroscience and Machine Learning

-I am an engineer working at the intersection of technology and neuroscience, with a deep passion for investigating the intricacies of the human brain to contribute to a greater understanding and improvement of our mental health as a society.
+I am an engineer working at the intersection of technology and neuroscience, driven by a deep curiosity about how the human brain works and how how its principles can shape the future of artificial intelligence.

 Download my resumé.